 Not only does Singapore have an airport that is regularly voted the world’s best, but the trains and buses run on time, and the taxis are plentiful and relatively inexpensive.
 The public transport system is carefully integrated, so train stations usually have a taxi stand or bus stop nearby.
-And an EZ-Link fare card saves countless hassles, and can be easily bought and topped up.
+Besides, an EZ-Link fare card , NETS FlashPay or the SimplyGo epayment saves countless hassles.

-In addition to four terminals, the airport is also home to Jewel Changi Airport.
-This enormous lifestyle and retail complex is worth visiting even if you’re not flying anywhere.
+In addition to four terminals (and a fifth, T5, set to open in the 2030s), the airport is also home to Jewel Changi Airport, an enormous lifestyle and retail complex that’s worth visiting even if you’re not flying anywhere.

 Changi Trivia Test!